U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Setsu Shigematsu (University of California, Riverside)

-Shahinaz Geneid (Northeastern University)
+Shahinaz Geneid (former Northeastern University & Harvard University)

 Sherena Razek (University of California, Los Angeles)

-Sherene Razack (University of California, Los Angeles)
+Sherene Razack (University of California Los Angeles)

 Sherene Seikaly (University of California, Santa Barbara)

-Sherry Millner (College of Staten Island)
+Sherry Millner (City University of New York College of Staten Island)

-Shireen Soliman (The New School)
+Shireen Soliman (The New School and Pratt Institute)

-Sid Jordan (Portland State university)
+Sid Jordan (Portland State University)

 Sonali Gulati (Virginia Commonwealth University)